Property Maintenance Operative Apprenticeship Level 2 Standard

 You will complete the Level 2 Property Maintenance Operative Apprenticeship Standard.

-- The typical length of this Apprenticeship course is 18 months.
+• The typical length of this apprenticeship is 27 months.

-- This course starts in November and is delivered at our Easton site.
+• The next intake will be in September 2024 and the course is delivered at our Easton site.

 Why Our College?